Who we are

 René de Monchy, Chief Executive

-René de Monchy joined Tourism New Zealand in August 2015 bringing 20 years' global experience in consumer-led businesses, including local and international marketing roles for Fonterra and Heineken and Asia Pacific Breweries in Singapore.
+René was appointed Chief Executive of Tourism New Zealand in April 2021.
+He has over 20 years' global experience in consumer-led businesses, including in local and international marketing roles for Fonterra, Heineken and Asia Pacific Breweries in Singapore.

-René is passionate about the tourism sector and active in tourism industry engagement, undertaking regular speaking engagements and panel discussions.
+He is passionate about the tourism sector and active in tourism industry engagement, undertaking regular speaking engagements and panel discussions.
+He is currently a Board or panel member for

 Bjoern Spreitzer, General Manager New Zealand & Business Events